cox-labs/perseuspy/README.rst

 .. image:: https://travis-ci.org/jdrudolph/perseuspy.svg?branch=master
     :target: https://travis-ci.org/jdrudolph/perseuspy

-This repository contains the source code of the `perseuspy` software package.
+This repository contains the source code of the ``perseuspy`` software package.
-`perseuspy` contains convenience functions which allow for faster and easier development of plugins for `Perseus <https://maxquant.org/perseus>`_ in the Python programming language.
+``perseuspy`` contains convenience functions which allow for faster and easier development of plugins for `Perseus <https://maxquant.org/perseus>`_ in the Python programming language.
-This page contains installation instructions and developer information on `perseuspy`, for high-level information please refer to the manuscript listed below.
+This page contains installation instructions and developer information on ``perseuspy``, for high-level information please refer to the manuscript listed below.

-`PerseusR` was designed to work in conjunction with the `PluginInterop <https://github.com/jdrudolph/PluginInterop>`_ plugin, but can also be used stand-alone.
+``perseuspy`` was designed to work in conjunction with the `PluginInterop <https://github.com/jdrudolph/PluginInterop>`_ plugin, but can also be used stand-alone.

 Citation
 --------

-If you use `PerseusR` in your projects, please cite
+If you use ``perseuspy`` in your projects, please cite

 Rudolph, J D and Cox, J 2018, *A network module for the Perseus software for computational proteomics facilitates proteome interaction graph analysis* `doi:10.1101/447268 <https://doi.org/10.1101/447268>`_.

 Installation
 ------------
-`perseuspy` can be installed directly from `pip`.
+``perseuspy`` can be installed directly from `pip`.
 If you are new to Python, more detailed installation instructions for windows are provided below.

 .. code:: bash

     pip install perseuspy